Student Transfer Achievement Reform (STAR) Act Degree Road Maps

 - Meet any specific academic progress requirements that are set by some individual academic programs to maintain enrollment in the program.

-To be eligible to finish the degree in 60 units, students should follow the Star Act Degree Planning Guide for their major and catalog year provided below.
-The Star Act Degree Planning Guide is not intended to replace academic advisement and should be used in conjunction with one or more of these degree planning tools: Degree Progress Report (DPR) and/or My Academic Planner (MAP) and/or My Plan to Graduate (MPG).
+To be eligible to finish the degree in 60 units, students should follow the Star Act Degree Road Map for their major and catalog year provided below.
+The Star Act Degree Road Map is not intended to replace academic advisement and should be used in conjunction with Degree Progress Report/Planner.

 Academic advisement in the major is highly recommended.
 Some majors require advisement each semester prior to registration.